unm-historiography/metahistory/essays/thematic/bibleVscience.md

 This idea, of keeping the science and the Bible in their sectors, is an idea that is also shared by some in the modern day setting.
 In 1829, Leading theologian, _Moses Stuart of Andover Seminary_, stated, "God fit the world of the Mosaic narrative to the feeling, vies, and methods of expression, existing in the time of Moses… The bible was not designed to teach the Hebrews astronomy or geology.”
 (Goldberg, pg 28-29)

+### Different Ways of Interepting the Bible

-Along with this era of **independence**, there was also a major shift in how the bible was understood.
+Along with this era of **independence** and the many advances in science Biblical philosophy was pushed into a different direction when looking at and trying to understand the Bible.
 The shift was away from the literal translation that dominated in Ancient Rome.
 This change in thought was highlighted by **Averroes** and his **double truth theory**.
 Averroes was a muslim philosopher, and one of the most important Arab thinkers of the Middle ages.
 “The doctrine of double truth meant that a claim could have different meanings at different levels- a literal philosophical meaning and an allegorical or figurative theological meaning.”
 (Blackwell, pg 9)

 {% include figure.html
   class="img-right"